 Do I have to wear a mask?

-Generally the use of masks, like you see many people wearing, are not much help.
-They are necessary if you are looking after someone who is unwell.
 The best thing you can do is make sure you wash your hands regularly and also try to stop touching your face - which is much harder than most people realise as we do it all day long without thinking.
-The use of gloves is highly recommended however.

 What is meant by 'social isolation, or social distancing'?

-In the absence of a vaccine 'Social distancing' is the only proven way to restrict the spread of this virus.
+'Social distancing' is the only proven way to restrict the spread of this virus.
 We know this virus is spread by droplets and aerosol from one person to another.
 If you have to go out, stay at least 2m (6 feet) away from any other person.
 However as more of the population is vaccinated then it is likely that the requirement for social distancing can be reduced.

 What is the difference between Quarantine and Stay at Home orders?

 This really is VERY important.
-We have all been ordered to stay at home and only make essential trips to buy food etc. because this stops people coming into contact with one another.
+If we have been ordered to stay at home and only make essential trips to buy food etc. this is because this stops people coming into contact with one another.
 In other words it makes it much harder for the virus to spear from one person to another, and hopefully this will slow the spread globally.
 Leaving your home for non-essential reasons could result in a fine.